obonaventure/cnp3/book/network/network.rst

 Organisation of the network layer

 The data plane
 ==============

 Datagram mode
 -------------
 destination based forwarding
+hop-by-hop forwarding

+explain content of forwarding table

 Virtual circuit mode
 =====================

-more flexible routes than datagram mode
+more flexible routes than datagram mode signaling, hop-by-hop or explicit route

+discuss how the forwarding table must be built

 Routing
 =======